Two agreements approved by the Shareholder's Meeting are currently in effect:

 Sopra Steria Group charges Sopra GMT fees for providing premises, IT resources, and assistance from the Group’s functional divisions as well as provision of appropriate expertise for Sopra GMT’s assignments.

-The work performed by this team and the principle for the rebilling to the Company of the costs incurred are covered in a framework agreement for assistance approved by the shareholders at the General Meeting among related-party agreements (see Section 1.3.4
+The work performed by this team and the principle for the rebilling to the Company of the costs incurred are covered in a framework agreement for assistance.
+This agreement, approved as a related-party agreement by the General Meeting, is reviewed every year by the Board of Directors.

 Agreement with Éric Hayat Conseil